 If you think you’ve cleaned dry silicone with Acetone, De-Bond or any of the other products folks claim have worked guess again.
 Over many years I have tried & tested every chemical under the sun to remove silicone contamination and the only thing that works is a thorough manual cleaning and sanding.

-I also have many THOUSANDS of dollars invested in developing a marine safe (AwlGrip, AwlCraft 2000, Alexseal & gelcoat safe) silicone remover.
-None have worked well enough for me to sell to you and put my name on!
+We also have many thousands of dollars invested in developing a marine safe (AwlGrip, AwlCraft 2000, Alexseal & gelcoat safe) silicone remover.
+None have worked well enough for us to sell to you and put our name on!
 If you want to nearly ensure that the fitting will leak the next time you re-bed then using silicone is a good way to ensure it.

 CLEAN, CLEAN, CLEAN – When bedding hardware clean everything.
 The deck the hardware the bolts the heads of the bolts etc..
 Bolts especially still have cutting oils and residue from machining on them so if you want a good seal clean, clean, clean….

 Because we were able to test & formulate specifically for a marine bedding application Bed-It Tape has; wider temp ranges, better chemical resistance, less cold-flow/creep, high re-bound memory and better flex-before-failure performance.
 You will not find a product that performs like Bed-It unless it is genuine Bed-It Tape.

 We do not want to put this website behind a pay-wall!